Advice on Selling a Property

 You would also have to deal with the purchaser's Solicitor for matters concerning the sale of your property.

-Once your Solicitor has been appointed, he or she will start the conveyancing process and you should agree a preliminary date when you would like to move out of the property.
+Once your Solicitor has been appointed, they will start the conveyancing process and you should agree a preliminary date when you would like to move out of the property.

 Once your Solicitor has completed the conveyancing process you will be able to 'exchange contracts'.